MrOliverW/Open-Source-Discord-Soundboard-Bot-Project/readme.txt

 Hello and welcome to the Discord Soundboard OSS Bot (working on the name)!
-This was created my Mr.OliverW (GitHub username) with help from Google Gemini and Chat GPT.
+This was created my MrOliverW (GitHub username) with help from Google Gemini and Chat GPT.

 To make this bot work in your server:
 1. Go to https://discord.com/developers/applications/ and Create new applications